enibalo/rps-game/README.md

 # rps-game
-A fun rock, paper scissor game.
+Play a fun game of rock, paper scissors with a computer using this website!